EthanThatOneKid/api.ethandavidson.com/docs/IDEAS.md

 I can use this [GitHub Received Events API](https://api.github.com/users/octocat/received_events) to get a list of recent things that have happened based on my GitHub profile.
 I can display the data in creative ways, such as connections on a globe or anything.

+## Discord Bot Spin Off

+This Discord bot would use the `api.ethandavidson.com` client to deliver formatted information about me online.